UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 * 15 points: work on 1-sided confidence bounds.
 * 30 points: work on 2-sided confidence bounds.
 Note that this includes as a deliverable, a standalone Jupyter notebook that you should add at the top of your team's repository, called `confidence-intervals.ipynb`.
 * 5 points: summary release notes that highlight your changes to the various functions, called `hw07-summary.md`, along with a PDF render of the same.
+Your release notes _must_ include a section with your team's _Author Contribution Statement_ (see below for details).

 As in the previous assignment, we will look at the workflow of opening issues and evolving your code as PRs on your repo.

+## Author contribution statement

+In the summary release notes (file `hw07-summary.md`), you will include an **Author Contribution Statement**, similar to what we requested in HW06.
+This type of statement is an increasingly common requirement in the published literature, so creating one for this project (and subsequent ones) will be good practice for you.

+This statement should provide, concisely (it should be no longer than a page and you can probably fit it well within 1/2 page), a summary, high-level description of the activities each member of the team did during the project.
+You do not need to list individual commits or comments (we have access to your team repo with all this information).
+You can find more discussion about this type of statement [on this site](https://www.editage.com/insights/how-to-draft-the-authorship-contribution-statement).

+If you find yourself with an _important concern or disagreement_ regarding the team contribution statement that you feel requires private communication to the instructors, you can do so by [filling out this short form](https://forms.gle/ictvEUiZpaLFi3Hy6).

 ## Workflow